2018ik/2018ik.github.io/_wiki/kingdom_of_god.markdown

 ## Background

-The **kingdom of God** is a realm in which God can exercise his authority.
-This is not a legal realm, where papers and documents need to be signed in order to enter as in a sovereign nation, but an organic realm.
-The way to enter into the kingdom of God is to be born anew of the Spirit (John 3:3-5).
-The kingdom is not just something in the future; One can enter into the kingdom life today, and the prerequisite is regeneration.
+The **kingdom of God** is a realm in which God can exercise his authority, and is an aspect of the church.
+Just as one is born into the household of God upon regeneration, they are also born into the kingdom of God (John 3:3-5).
+This is not a legal realm where papers and documents need to be signed in order to enter as in a sovereign nation, but an organic realm.
+Contrary to tradition, the kingdom is not just something in the future but is enterable today.

 ## Significance